 10. Tie

-A tie is a long piece of cloth worn around the neck, usually with a dress shirt.
-It is often worn in formal settings like offices or events.
+People wear a tie around the neck, usually with a dress shirt, and often choose it for formal settings such as offices or special events.

 11. Jacket